econcarol/hosting-ml-as-microservice/part4/README.txt

+This container is publicly avaiable on Docker Hub: econcarol/my_1st_project.

 Q1: How to build docker image in Windows using Docker Toolbox?

 My Windows 10 Home build version does not meet Docker Desktop requirements, so I use Docker Toolbox instead.